Manrich121/pomogotchi/README.md

 ## Login Flow And Local Email Testing

 The app uses Supabase email OTP sign-in.
-When you tap `Send magic link`, the email is delivered to the local `Mailpit`/`Inbucket` test inbox started by `supabase start`.
+When you tap `Send magic link`, the email is delivered to the local `Mailpit` test inbox started by `supabase start`.

 To complete sign-in locally: